ex-jedi/beginner-javascript-tutorials/README.md

 - Use bind if you want to return a function to call later on.
 - Use call if you want to call the function right away.
-- Call can be used to chain constructors
+- Call can be used to chain constructors.

   ```javascript
       function Product(name, price) {